 “There were floating swimming pools made from logs, and floating clubhouses.
 They were a big deal – people from all over would come to watch the swimmers compete.”

-World champion swimmers were invited to the swim meets.
+World champion swimmers were invited to the swim meets to swim here in Victoria.

 Johnny Weissmuller came as a guest athlete swimmer before becoming famous as “Tarzan.”